 Edge analytics: analysis of data from some non-central point in a system, such as a network switch, peripheral node or connected device or sensor.
 You usually don’t keep the data, and just process it at the point of capture.

 AI: collection of different technologies.
 When they come together, they enable a machine to sense, comprehend, act, and learn with what seems like human levels of intelligence.
-(I’ve written a Medium story if you want to learn more about this.)
+Note: I have a post on Resources about Artificial Intelligence if you want to learn more about this.

 Machine learning: find patterns in data.